Current Graduate Students

 Kevin C. Quin

 Kevin C. Quin is a PhD student in Africana Studies at Cornell University with a graduate minor in Lesbian, Gay, Bisexual and Transgender Studies.
 He holds a B.A., summa cum laude, from DePaul University in Journalism, Communication and Media, and African and Black Diaspora studies.
-His research interests include African American Gay and Lesbian history, political imagination, cultural production, and transnationalism.
+His research interests include African American and LGBT history, political imagination, cultural production, and transnationalism.
+In 2018, he was awarded the ONE National Gay & Lesbian Archives LGBTQ Research Fellowship at the University of Southern California Libraries.
+He is the co-coordinator of the Department of English’s Comparative Black Studies Reading Group for the 2018-2019 academic year.
 He is also an Editorial Assistant for Black Perspectives, the leading online platform for public scholarship on global black thought, history, and culture published by the African American Intellectual History Society.

 Natalia, a third-year graduate student, was born and raised in Bogotá-Colombia.
 She holds a B.A in Languages and Sociocultural Studies from the University of Andes, and a Master’s in Gender Studies from the National University of Colombia.
 Her academic production is focused on race dynamics in the capital of her country, mainly in the perspective of discourse analysis.
 Both her master’s and undergraduate works approach everyday racism in conversation with dominant national discourses about race, gender, class and sexuality.
 She is currently exploring the intersections of Black feminist and Queer activism, life narratives and religious practices of African matrix in the Spanish speaking Caribbean.